 - Separate comfortable sitting room with views across the garden.
 Equipped with Smart TV, radio / iPod dock and a selection of books and games.

 - Two upstairs bedrooms, one with a flexible zip and link super king / twin bed arrangement; the second is a twin bedroom.
 A cot can be provided on request.
 Additional sofa bed in the sitting room.

 - Upstairs bathroom with combined bath / shower.

 - Barbeque, freezer and storage for bikes and climbing gear.

 - Off-road parking for up to 3 cars next to the cottage.

 Heating, electricity, bed linen, towels and WiFi are included.

 Please note this is a no smoking property.

 Field House Cottage is attached to our own home and you're welcome to use our large garden which includes a seasonal lake, island, pond and areas ideal for picnics.
 For nature lovers, there's an abundance of wildlife.
 Please note: with open water, a dam and rocks in the garden plus a raised patio, children need to be supervised at all times.

-We have a dog, cats, chickens and ducks but with animals on-site, we're unable to accept pets at Field House Cottage.
+We have a dog, cat, chickens and ducks but with animals on-site, we're unable to accept pets at Field House Cottage.
 Our cat lives in the shared utility room so the property may not be suitable for those with pet allergies.